Darktable freezes and force closes upon importing large library and photos won't delete

 I don't know too much code right now, but I definitely feel as if this should be brought up.
 Included is a HardInfo report of my AMD Phenon II x4-based Ubuntu PC with all benchmarks attached.

-#1 Updated by Jeb Eldridge almost 5 years ago
+#1 Updated by Jeb Eldridge about 5 years ago